Porson (typeface): Legacy

 After its first appearance, it was soon copied by other founders.
 By the end of the 19th century, it has become the predominant Greek type used in Britain, with Victor Scholderer's New Hellenic typeface (favored by Cambridge University Press) the only notable exception.
 A version was released by Monotype for hot metal typesetting with some changes in 1912.

 The standard model for Greek typefaces from the 1540s until the mid-eighteenth century was the Grecs du roi type cut by Claude Garamond and its many imitations from other punchcutters, also known as "Old Style".
 However, by the mid-eighteenth century tastes in handwriting had changed.
 Comparing with Greek types used previous to it, Porson is characterized by its simplified forms and its abandonment of the many ligatures and alternative forms historically popular when writing Greek.

 It has been described as "calm yet energetic", and was used by the Oxford Classical Texts for over a century.
-John Bowman describes it as "the single most important contribution to Greek type design in Britain" and two designs based on it by from the Figgins foundry as "the most beautiful Greek type ever".
+John Bowman describes it as "the single most important contribution to Greek type design in Britain" and two designs based on it from the Figgins foundry as "the most beautiful Greek type ever".

 An open-source digitisation has been published by the Greek Font Society.